mfxbe/kerberos/README.md

 ### Notifications
 If the [Mako notification deamon](https://wayland.emersion.fr/mako/) is reachable via dbus Kerberos will automaticly show the number of missed notifications on the bottom of the screen.
 Other servises are not yet supported.

+### Getting help & Reporting bugs

+The simplest way to get help is the [Kosy Team Matrix Group](https://matrix.to/#/#kosyteam:mfxbe.de) alternativly you can also write a e-mail.
+There'll be a solution on the wawy.
+If you have found a bug than you can use our [bug tracker](https://github.com/KosyTeam/kerberos/issues), but please do not ask questions there.

 ---

 ### Whats Kosy?
 Kosy Team?